jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

 * **index**: Use the `index.original.html` generated by the schematic in place of `index.html`.

-  The current rewrite rules in the generated `firebase.json` in the new functions project would indicate that if a resource was accessed with a `*.html` extension then it would be served via the cloud function.
+  The rewrite rules in the newly generated `firebase.json` would suggest that if a resource was requested with a `*.html` extension then it would be served via the cloud function.

   ```json
   // apps/todos/todos-web-functions/firebase.json